Victorian Days Walking Tours 2014

 Tour historic locations in downtown San Carlos with the San Carlos Heritage Association.
 Meet in City Hall Park at the corner of San Carlos Avenue and Elm Street.
-The tour will end at the San Carlos History Museum at noon, where there will be an event “Cows and Chrysanthemums” based on early dairy farming and floral businesses in San Carlos.
-There will be fun games, crafts, and flower planting for young children and free milk, cookies, and chrysanthemum ice tea for all!
+The tour will end at the San Carlos History Museum at noon, where there will be refreshments, pie, and tours of the museum.
 For more information call 650.592.5822.

 Travel back to the days of the Maritime West on a docent-led tour of the historic grounds of Pigeon Point Light Station.
 Meet at the flagpole.
 Hear tales of the many shipwrecks, the building of the lighthouse, the “Wickies” and their families, and the anticipated restoration of the tower (currently closed to the public).
 Visit the Fog Signal Building to view the magnificent First Order Fresnel lens and explore the exhibits.
 Local maritime historian JoAnn Semones, author of Shipwrecks, Scalawags, and Scavengers: The Storied Waters of Pigeon Point will be there to sign copies of her book.
 For directions, go to www.parks.ca.gov/pigeonpoint.

-Meet at Burlingame’s historic train station for a three-block walking tour of downtown.
+Meet at Burlingame’s historic Burlingame Avenue train station for a three-block walking tour of downtown.
 Through stories and architecture, you will learn about Burlingame’s explosive growth in the early twentieth century.
 The Great Earthquake of 1906 transformed this rich equestrian playground to a bustling suburb of 14,000 by 1930.
-Write MsJGarrison@aol.com or call 650.348.2614 for more information.
+Write or call Jennifer Pfaff (650.348.7961; email@example.com) or Joanne Garrison (650.348.2614; MsJGarrison@aol.com) for more information.

 Tour one of Colma’s most beautiful cemeteries which boasts of the permanent addresses of some of the most outstanding movers and shakers of San Mateo County and the Golden State of California.
 Visit the final resting places of these personalities and hear their fascinating stories of wealth acquisition and success.
 Wear comfortable walking shoes for Cypress Lawn’s hilly terrain and dress appropriately for Colma’s unpredictable weather.
 Tour starts at Cypress Lawn’s Noble Chapel, 1370 El Camino Real (Eastside Gardens – left past the Archway).